celiagomezdev/cinema-theater-app/README.md

 To get the Node server running locally:

 * Clone this repo.
 * Set up MongoDB locally.
 [Link](https://www.mongodb.com/download-center?jmp=nav#community) to get started (Click on 'Community Server' Tab to download).
   > If you have homebrew in your machine, use the following command in your Terminal: `brew install mongodb`.
 And then activate it with the command: `brew services start mongodb`.
 * `npm install` to install all the dependencies.
 * `node index.js` to start the local server (You will see logged in your console 'Server listening').
+* View in browser at http://localhost:3000

 ## Code Overview